Policies and documents

 York St John University (YSJU) is committed to ensuring the widest possible access to research completed by its researchers and supports the principles of Open Access (OA).

-YSJU asks its researchers to make their research outputs OA, so that research is online and freely available, widening access and increasing the value of research, whilst also meeting the requirements of research funders who now encourage or mandate OA.
+YSJU asks its researchers (including postgraduate research students) to make their research outputs OA, so that research is online and freely available, widening access and increasing the value of research, whilst also meeting the requirements of research funders who now encourage or mandate OA.

-YSJU researchers will follow the Green or Diamond OA route, where possible.
+YSJU researchers are recommended to follow two open access routes, Green OA or Diamond OA, where possible.

 Responsibilities

-• Check the journal/publishers OA policy and publishing routes.
+- Check the journal/publishers OA policy and publishing routes and confirm with Library and Learning Services.

-• Check with Library and Learning Services on the availability of Read and Publish or Offsetting arrangements.
+- Check with Library and Learning Services on the availability and eligibility of Read and Publish agreements.

-• Check with their relevant School about the availability of APC/BPC funding or ensure any research project funding will cover costs of APC/BPC payments if following the Gold OA route.
+- Check with their relevant School or Institute about the availability of APC/BPC funding or ensure any research project funding will cover costs of APC/BPC payments if following the Gold OA route.
 Gold OA and APCs/BPCs should only be considered if Green OA, Diamond OA, or Read and Publish arrangements are not available or appropriate.

-• Deposit of research outputs is the responsibility of the author or in the case of multiple authors, the lead author.
-If the lead author is not from YSJU and the output is placed in a repository hosted elsewhere, a copy of the output must still be placed into RaY.
+- Deposit of research outputs is the responsibility of the author or in the case of multiple authors, the lead author.
+If the lead author is not from YSJU and the output is placed in a repository hosted elsewhere, an accessible copy of the output must still be placed into RaY.

-• If your funder’s policies and your publisher’s policies contradict one another, you may want to consider using the Rights Retention Strategy.
+- If your funder’s OA policies and your publisher’s OA policies contradict one another, you should use YSJU's Rights Retention Policy.
+Contact ray@yorksj.ac.uk for more advice.

-• Depending on your OA publishing route, you may need to select a Creative Commons licence.
-The University strongly recommends the Creative Commons Attribution (CC BY) licence is applied to research articles and encourages all staff to select this rather than any other default licence provided by the publisher.
+- Depending on your OA publishing route, you will need to select an open licence.
+YSJU's Rights Retention Policy requires a Creative Commons Attribution Licence (CC BY) applied to Author Accepted Manuscripts (AAMs), with a Rights Retention statement noting this on submission to the publisher.
+For other publishing routes (such as Diamond OA, Gold OA through funding or Gold OA through specific Read and Publish Deals), YSJU strongly recommends selecting the CC BY licence or CC BY ND, rather than any other default licence suggested by the publisher.
 If you wish to select a different Creative Commons Attribution licence, please contact RaY before proceeding at ray@yorksj.ac.uk.

 Definitions